WayToRussia.Net Guide to Russia

 The Baltic States (Estonia, Latvia, Lithuania):

-Originals of business invitations (or telex) are sometimes required.
+Originals of invitations are sometimes required.
 Of the three countries, the easiest consulate to deal with is said to be in Estonia.
 Everything else is fine.

 Originals of the invitations are always required.

-The consulate in Beijing issues Russian visas only for Chinese citizens and the foreigners who have an official status in China (working, studying) or residence permit.
+The consulates in Beijing and Shanghai issues Russian visas only for Chinese citizens and the foreigners who have an official status in China (working, studying) or residence permit.

 Mongolia: